ua-gist415-spring-2022-201/6-2-postgis-osm-geoserver/README.md

 Be sure to `Generate Bounds` and then `Save` the Layer Group like you did for the Layers.

+#### Deliverable: Geoserver Screenshot
+Visit the Layer Groups list in geoserver and look at the Open Layers preview.
+Zoom into Tucson and take a screen capture of your browser.
+Name it `geoserver_layer_group_preview.png`

 ### Load the Geoserver Layer Group from QGIS

 In QGIS, click `Layer` -> `Add Layer` -> `WMS/WMTS`.
 You should have your local geoserver connection saved from